 RECOGNITION & APPLICATION

 In 2004, Chrysler introduced keys with the remote built in the head of the key.
-Most models swithed
+Most models switched

 to the new remote head key in the years following.
-The keys are fairly expensive, but there is an
+The keys are more expensive of course, but alternately a

 An exception to the above is the 2-door Stratus and 2-door Sebring.
 These use Mitsubishi style